verus-lang/verusfmt/README.md

 We welcome contributions!
 Please read on for details.

-We consider it a bug in `verusfmt` if you provide `verusfmt` with code that [Verus] accepts and `verusfmt` produces code that Verus does not accept or code that has different semantics from the original.
-When this happens, please open a GitHub issue with a minimal example of the offending code before and after formatting.
+We consider it a bug in `verusfmt` if you provide `verusfmt` with code that [Verus] accepts, and `verusfmt` either does not accept/parse it, or produces code that Verus does not accept (or has different semantics from the original).
+When this happens, please open a GitHub issue with a minimal example of the offending code before (and after) formatting.

 If `verusfmt` produces valid code but you dislike the formatting, please open a GitHub pull request with your proposed changes and rationale for those changes.